Authentic Experience of Sapa

 Even with these changes, homestays with minorities are still simple.
 The houses are like small cabins, there is no natural light, the mattresses are thin, the toilet is outside the house, and there is no sound insulation.
 Also, if you don't like insects and spiders, a homestay might not be for you.
 But it should still be comfortable and clean enough.

-The reason to stay in a real homestay in a village of ethnic minorities has everything to do with a unique experience.
+The reason to stay in a real Sapa local homestay in Tavan village of ethnic minorities has everything to do with a unique experience.
 Do you want to know more about the daily life of the ethnic population?
 Taste the food that is traditionally made.
 Talk to the host and maybe drink rice wine together.
 Stay in the mountains or between the rice terraces.
 Of course you also have no problem to be without luxury and comfort.

 Staying with a family from an ethnic minority gives you an insight into their daily life.
 There are more than 50 minorities, all with their own languages, traditions and clothing.
 You get to meet a Vietnamese family and interact with them.
 It if normal in Vietnam that a couple of generations live in the same house, so you will meet grandparents, parents and grandchildren.
 They often lived in the some area for generations and know everything about the area and their culture.